Cyber LOPA: An Integrated Approach for the Design of Dependable and Secure Cyber Physical Systems: CLOPA: LOPA with Security Failures

 In order to define the CLOPA formula in terms of the actual design variables $P[A_S]$ and $P[A_{BS}]$ that represent the probability of security failures of actual CPS components, we substitute (\ref{eq:BPCS-Cyber-Failure-Prob}) - (\ref{eq:BPCS-SIS-Joint-Cyber-Failure-Prob}) into (\ref{eq:LOPA-General-Expanded}) to obtain:

 where:

 Equation (\ref{eq:LOPA-Symbolic-CPS-COMPONENTS}), along with (\ref{eq:alpha1}) - (\ref{eq:beta}) and (\ref{eq:gamma1}) - (\ref{eq:gamma3}), represent the general CLOPA formulation to design the safety instrumented system.
-It represents an upper bound on the probability of physical failure for the safety system in terms of the security failure probabilities, showing clearly the coupling between the safety system and security system design.The design variables are the ones related to the safety system, namely, $P[S_p],P[A_S]$, and $P[A_{BS}]$.
+It represents an upper bound on the probability of physical failure for the safety system in terms of the security failure probabilities, showing clearly the coupling between the safety system and security system design.
+The design of the safety instrumented system should satisfy (\ref{eq:LOPA-Symbolic-CPS-COMPONENTS}), where the design variables are $P[S_p],P[A_S]$, and $P[A_{BS}]$.
 The rest are model parameters that are predetermined, including the BPCS failure marginal probabilities.
 This is because the BPCS design is independent of the SIS design, and usually takes place earlier in the engineering design cycle.
 Note that we assume here that $P[A_{SB}]$ is a known parameter.
-This is because by completely defining the BPCS and its hardware and software specifications, the probability of cyber attack could be estimated, even though the SIS is not yet completely defined.
-Table \ref{tab:Model-Parameters} in the appendix summarizes the model variables and parameters.
+This is because by completely defining the BPCS and its hardware and software specifications, the probability of a cyber attack compromising process safety could be estimated, even though the SIS is not yet completely defined.
+Table \ref{tab:Model-Parameters} in the appendix summarizes the model variables, parameters, and how the model parameters are calculated.

 It should be noted that with existing LOPA methodology, security failures are ignored, i.e., $P[A_B]=P[A_S]=P[A_{BS}]=P[A_{SB}]=0$.
-Substituting these zero equations in (\ref{eq:LOPA-Symbolic-CPS-COMPONENTS}), we obtain the classical LOPA formulation:
+Substituting these zero values in (\ref{eq:LOPA-Symbolic-CPS-COMPONENTS}), we obtain the classical LOPA formulation: